denham-ed/sleuth/README.md

 - [How to Create a CSS / JS Modal](https://tinyurl.com/mpz8ctmt): used for the game stats modal
 - [CSS Animations Generator](https://tinyurl.com/bdf87sak): assisted with the code for the revolving image in the version for small devices.
 - [Favicon Generator](https://favicon.io/favicon-generator/): used to design and generate the favicon and manifest
+- The [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for GitPod was used to add missing semi-colons and to assist with the consistent presentation of the JS, CSS and HTML code.

 ### Acknowledgements